 The Journal of Industrial Ecology (JIE) awards two annual prizes for best papers.
 One prize is for a junior author and one for a senior author.
 The goal of the prizes is to recognize and promote high quality scholarship in industrial ecology.
-A Best Paper Prize Committee has been established to administer the prize and evaluate nominated papers.
+A Best Paper Prize Committee administers the prize and evaluates nominated papers.
 The selected papers in both categories are awarded Graedel Prizes, named for Professor Thomas E. Graedel in recognition of the vital and long‐lasting contributions he has provided to the scientific development of industrial ecology (IE).

 The Journal of Industrial Ecology (JIE) awards two annual prizes for best papers:

 - The JIE Junior Author Best Paper Prize

 - The JIE Senior Author Best Paper Prize

 The sole author of a Best Paper Prize winning paper, or the first author of a multi-authored paper, is given a prize of US$750.
 The author(s) of Best Paper Prize winning paper receives a certificate and acknowledgement in the JIE, plus one year’s free membership in the International Society for Industrial Ecology (ISIE).
 The committee may at its discretion award two prizes in the best junior category instead of one prize in each category.
 Best Paper Prize winners are announced in the first possible issue of the JIE, and Best Paper Prize winners from the two preceding years receive their Certificate and Check at the next biennial ISIE conference.